INSTRUCTOR(S): Eric Snook, DVM, DACVP (Anatomic Pathology)

 one of the Practice Sessions.

 Level and Prerequisites:

-veterinary technicians actively interested in general necropsy techniques, lesions, and
+interested in avian and exotic necropsy techniques, lesions, and post-mortem changes.

-MULT214-0612: Basic Necropsy Technique is a prerequisite for the
+MULT214-0612: Basic Necropsy Technique is a prerequisite for this course.

 VIN CE Course: